Greedy maximal independent sets via local limits: Introduction

 Consider the following alternative but equivalent definition of the model.
 Assign an independent uniform \emph{label} from $[0,1]$ to each vertex of the graph, and consider it as the \emph{arrival time} of a particle at that vertex.
 All vertices are initially vacant, and a vertex becomes occupied at the time denoted by its label if and only if all of its neighbours are still vacant at that time.
 Clearly, we do not need to worry that two particles will arrive at the same time.
 The set of occupied vertices at time $1$ is exactly the greedy MIS.
-The advantage of this formulation of the model is that under mild assumptions, it can be defined on an infinite graph.
-We may think of the resulting MIS as a \emph{factor of iid} (\fiid{})\footnote{The letters \iid{} abbreviate ``independent and identically distributed''.}, meaning, informally, that there exists a local rule which is unaware of the ``identity'' of a given vertex, that determines whether that vertex is occupied.
-It was conjectured (formally by Hatami, Lov\'asz and Szegedy~\cite{HLS14}) that, using a proper rule, \fiid{} can produce an asymptotically maximum independent set in random regular graphs.
-However, this was disproved recently by Gamarnik and Sudan~\cite{GS17}.
-In fact, they showed that this kind of local algorithms has a uniformly limited power for sufficiently large degree, and later Rahman and Vir\'ag~\cite{RV17} showed that the density of \fiid{} independent sets in regular trees and in Poisson Galton--Watson trees, with large average degree, is asymptotically at most half-optimal, concluding (after projecting to random regular graphs or to binomial random graphs) that local algorithms cannot achieve better.
+We may think of the resulting MIS as a \term{factor of iid} (\fiid{})\footnote{ The letters \iid{} abbreviate \term{independent and identically distributed}.}, meaning, informally, that there exists a ``local'' rule, unaware of the ``identity'' of a given vertex, that determines whether that vertex is occupied.
+It was conjectured (formally by Hatami, Lov\'asz and Szegedy~\cite{HLS14}, but see discussion in~\cite{GS17}) that, using a proper rule, \fiid{} can produce an asymptotically maximum independent set in random regular graphs of high degree.
+However, this was disproved by Gamarnik and Sudan~\cite{GS17}.
+In fact, they showed that this kind of local algorithms has a uniformly limited power for a sufficiently large degree, and later Rahman and Vir\'ag~\cite{RV17} showed that the density of \fiid{} independent sets in regular trees and Poisson Galton--Watson trees with a large average degree, is asymptotically at most {\em half}-optimal, concluding (after projecting to random regular graphs or to binomial random graphs) that local algorithms cannot achieve better.
+In particular, this implies that the random greedy algorithm is, asymptotically, at least as good as any other local algorithm.

-However, on other families of graphs, local algorithms may clearly do better than that.
+In general graph sequences, however, local algorithms may perform arbitrarily close to optimal.
 A trivial example is the set of stars, where the greedy algorithm typically performs perfectly.
 A less trivial example is that of uniform random trees.
 The expected independence ratio of a uniform random tree is the unique solution of the equation $x=e^{-x}$ (see~\cite{MM73}), which is approximately $0.5671...$, while the greedy algorithm yields an independent set of expected density $1/2$ as we will see in \cref{sec:sbgw}.